porco-rosso-j/Intro/README.md

 ## Past commitments

+#### 2024

+- [Numer0n](https://github.com/porco-rosso-j/aztec-numer0n) A number-guessing game, like Hit&Blow, built on Aztec Sandbox, where two players play against each other and try to figure out the opponent's secret number.
+The secret numbers are privately stored on smart contracts on-chain.

 #### 2023

+- [AztecSnap](https://github.com/porco-rosso-j/aztec-snap) at ETH Global Istanbul: Aztec Snap is the MetaMask Snap that works on Aztec Sandbox.
+It's a smart contract wallet that supports ECDSA transaction signing and enables private calls to any Aztec contract.
+Won the sponsor prize from Aztec.

 - [GhostPay](https://github.com/porco-rosso-j/eth-rome-2023) at ETH Rome: GhostPay lets anyone privately send and receive crypto with a URL link.
 Plus, users can receive/claim crypto in any tokens they prefer.
 Got the first prizes from [Peanut Protocol](https://peanut.to/) and [Railgun](https://www.railgun.org/).